Whilst there remain doubts as to whether conventional time even truly exists in Las Vegas, there is no downside to a minor bit of planning.

 Of course, it is Vegas, so if you plan to drink more than you normally would, try and keep your wits about you, and never leave your drink unattended.

 Recreational marijuana is legal in Vegas.
 Be sure to purchase from a dispensary, and say no to anyone on the street that tries to sell to you as it may be laced.
 It’s only legal to smoke in private residences.
-If you walk down the street with a lit marijuana, you can be fined by one of the many cops.
+If you walk down the street with a lit joint, you can be fined by one of the many cops.

 Las Vegas is a popular vacation destination offering the best mix of entertainment, good weather, and fun attractions.
 Pulsing with energy and buzzing with excitement, a Vegas vacation makes for the perfect holiday getaway!